dorythecat/Discovery/README.md

 # Note
 This game is not even close to finished.
 Right now, you can't even move.
 So yeah...
 Not there yet xd

+P.S.
+If an eror pops up that isn't the one mentioned above, then you probably have something wrong with your downloaded release.
+File not found errors might be found if you lack the appropiate shader files or similar.
+If in doubt, compile from source.
+It's almost easier than fighting the release (I rushed it a lot xd)

 # Demo video
 https://github.com/user-attachments/assets/e5f48b9f-ed1a-49c4-a775-b9d5f882c45b